aeternitas-infinita/log-bundle-ts/docs/error-handling.md

 //   type: "/errors/not_found",
 //   title: "Resource Not Found",
 //   status: 404,
-//   detail: "The requested user could not be found",
+//   detail: "The requested user could not be found"
-//   meta: { resource: "user", resource_id: "123" }
 // }
+// Note: Only public data is included, internal context is excluded
 ```

 ### Converting to Error Response (RFC 7807)